top of page

 Heather has an MBA in marketing from Indiana University, a Digital Marketing Executive Education certificate from Columbia University, and a BA in Journalism from the University of North Carolina at Chapel Hill.
 She lives with her husband, two kids, and two furry dogs in Zionsville, Indiana.

 Maui is Heather's favorite island in Hawaii.
-She's been three times and counting!
+She's been four times and counting!

 Recent Posts